Sanhei/GLE-Model-validation-and-analysis/README.md

-# Non-Markovian Embedding model in Double-well potential.
+# Markovian Embedding model in Double-well potential.

 ## Trajectory making
 This will in the document named (timestep_changing)